MultiChoice Introduces Special World Cup Package for DStv Users in Ghana

 Source: Getty Images

-DStv reduces prices for World Cup
+DStv reduces prices ahead of World Cup

 MultiChoice denies price reduction claim

-In a related development, YEN.com.gh reported that MultiChoice Group, the owner of DStv, in September 2025, denied agreeing to any downward price adjustment of DStv services in Ghana.
+In a related development, YEN.com.gh also reported that MultiChoice Group, the owner of DStv, in September 2025, denied agreeing to any downward price adjustment of DStv services in Ghana.

 Source: YEN.com.gh